mtfd438/flashPoint/README.md

-# flashPoint assignment for Michael Mittiga
+# FlashPoint assignment for Michael Mittiga

 ## Details
-This was tests writen on mac
+Tests writen on mac